Top JavaScript PDF generator libraries for 2026

 const buffer = await instance.exportPDF();

-// Create a Blob for download.
+// Create a Blob and trigger download.

 const blob = new Blob([buffer], { type: "application/pdf" });